Debt Solutions for Veterans

 - Stops vehicle repossessions without a court order if you made a deposit, or at least one payment before you joined the military

 - You can’t be taken to court for civil proceedings; this includes divorce and child-support hearings

 - Keeps the owner of a self-storage facility from selling your belongings for overdue rent without a court order

-- Lets you terminate your current cell phone contract if you relocate for at least 90 days to a location that doesn’t have coverage under your current provider
+- Allows you terminate your cell phone contract if you relocate for at least 90 days to a place that doesn’t have coverage under your current provider

-- Lets you end a vehicle lease you signed before joining if you are mobilized, PCS OCONUS, or deploy OCONUS for at least 180 days
+- Lets you end a vehicle lease you signed before joining the military if you are mobilized, PCS OCONUS, or deploy OCONUS for at least 180 days

 - Lets you end a housing lease without penalty if you deploy for 90 days or more